the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 			Ooof.
 Alright.
 If you did all of that correctly, you should be able to build the new project without errors And send the built code to the Arduino Uno to run.
-				Steps:
-					a) Build the new Project
-					b) Send the Built Code to the Arduino Uno

 			a) Build the new Project
 				In Atmel Studio select the Build toolbar

 				Select "Build Solution"

 				An output window should open.
 It will display either "Build Succeeded" or a list of errors.

 			b) Send the Built Code to the Arduino Uno
 				Double check your Arduino is plugged into your computer.

 				In Atmel Studio select the Tools toolbar.

 				Select "Send to the Arduino Uno"

 				An output window should open.
 If successful, it will display a list of status messages, the last of which will be:
 					"avrdude.exe done.
 Thank you."

 				If not sucessfull, it will display some error message like:
 					"avrdude.exe: ser_open(): can't open device "\\.\COM5": Access is denied."